-The dipping sauce that comes with the noodles will almost certainly not be vegan.
+The dipping sauce that comes with the noodles is made with fish sauce as standard.
 You can replace the sauce with soy sauce.
 Soy sauce may be available at the convenience store counter, but it can be useful to carry your own with you.
 You can buy very small bottles of soy sauce at supermarkets.

 Vegan salads are available at most convenience stores, however you should check the salad carefully before you buy it because there are often small pieces of meat or egg included in the salad.
 You also need to be careful with the dressing.
-Vegan dressing is difficult to find in Japan, not only in convenience store salads/sachets, but also in supermarkets and restaurants.
+It’s difficult to find vegan dressing in convenience store salads/sachets and restaurants in Japan, but supermarkets do have a good selection of possibly vegan choices.
 It can be a good idea to carry your own salad dressing with you.
 Choose something that does not need refrigeration, such as balsamic vinegar.

 Many convenience stores also sell bags of salad and whole tomatoes, if you would like to make the salad yourself.

 Some stores also have a cup with things like carrot, cucumber and dip.
-Note the dip at Family Mart stores (see picture below) contains mayonnaise and cod roe.
+The dip is not vegan at any of the convenience stores.

 This one is a ‘maybe’.
-According to the 7-11 and Family Mart allergen charts it is ok, but as always the oil and seasoning used may be an issue.
+According to the allergy information on the 7-11 website theirs look ok, but as always the oil and seasoning used may be an issue.

-Available in most convenience stores, but the best bets are 7-11 and Family Mart.
-7-11 also sells steamed broad beans which are vegan (just beans and salt).
+These salted young soy beans in the pod are available in most convenience stores, but the best bets are 7-11 and Family Mart.

 Food to make a meal!